Puslapio vaizdai

 His qualifications for the work were many.
 Though he was not one of the great philologists of the day, he had an excellent knowledge of both Hebrew and Greek, and a very unusual faculty, quite out of proportion to his grammatical attainments, for getting at the meaning of an author and divining the sense of obscure and difficult passages.
 He could also call upon Melanchthon and other eminent lin

-guists in Wittenberg for assistance when home, the child in the street, the common needed.
+guists in Wittenberg for assistance when needed.

 His long and intimate acquaintance with the Bible likewise stood him in good stead.
 Ever since his Erfurt days he had been a diligent student of it and had fairly saturated himself with its spirit and contents.
 His profound religious experience gave him a sympathy with it he could have gained in no other way.
 He found his own innermost feelings expressed in it, and his translation of many a passage was as truly the free and spontaneous expression of his own heart as the reproduction of the words of another.
 He doubtless had this in mind when he wrote: "Translating is not everybody's gift.
 It demands a genuinely pious, true, industrious, reverent, Christian, learned, experienced, and practised heart.
 Therefore I hold that no false Christian or sectary can translate correctly, as appears, for instance, in the Worms edition of the prophets.
 Great labor was employed in its preparation, and my German was closely imitated; but the translators were Jews, with little loyalty to Christ, and so their art and industry were vain."

-His intimate contact in the confessional with the religious emotions, aspirations, and weaknesses of his fellows had also thrown light upon his own experiences and sharpened his insight into the hearts He had a profound knowledge of human nature, as his letters, sermons, and tracts abundantly show, and it enabled him to understand as few have understood the most widely and variously human of all the world's books.
+His intimate contact in the confessional with the religious emotions, aspirations, and weaknesses of his fellows had also thrown light upon his own experiences and sharpened his insight into the hearts of men.
+He had a profound knowledge of human nature, as his letters, sermons, and tracts abundantly show, and it enabled him to understand as few have understood the most widely and variously human of all the world's books.

 Most important of all was his extraordinary command of the German language.
 It is not often a writer of the first rank gives himself to the translation of another's work.
 Such a writer Luther was, and his version remains one of the great classics of the world.
 He had a command of idiomatic, racy, colloquial German seldom equaled and never surpassed, and he undertook to make the Bible really a German book.

-In a tract on the subject of translating, defending his work against the strictures. of his enemies, he remarked, "I have tried to talk German, not Latin and Greek"; and again, "You must not get your German from the Latin, as these asses do, but you must get it from the mother in the
+In a tract on the subject of translating, defending his work against the strictures of his enemies, he remarked, "I have tried to talk German, not Latin and Greek"; and again, "You must not get your German from the Latin, as these asses do, but you must get it from the mother in the

 He did not try to transport his readers back into Bible days, but to bring the Bible down to their own day.
 It was not a scholar's book he aimed to produce, done so literally that it might be retranslated into the original languages, but a people's book, so idiomatic and modern that its readers might forget it was written in a foreign tongue, in a distant land, and in an age long past.
 He therefore allowed himself many liberties with the text, often substituting the name of a more for a less familiar object, and adding words freely where needed to bring out the sense or to make the scene vivid and real.
 The result of his efforts was a Bible translation which, after the lapse of four centuries, still stands unapproached in its vital and compelling power.

-common diplomatic language had already developed, and become the medium of official communication between all the principalities of the land.
+The German employed by him was not his own creation, but it owed him much.
+The dialects of the day were many and various, so that people living only a few score miles apart, as he once remarked, could scarcely understand each other.
+But a common diplomatic language had already developed, and become the medium of official communication between all the principalities of the land.
 This he made the basis of his written German.
-“I use no special dialect of my own," he once said, "but the common German language, that I may be understood by all alike.
+"I use no special dialect of my own," he once said, "but the common German language, that I may be understood by all alike.
 I use the speech of the Saxon chancery, which is followed by all the princes and kings of Germany."

 Formal, stilted, and clumsy enough it was as employed in the state documents of the day, but Luther greatly modified and